BronzeLucia/Dungkambil-/roms/sprite_hit_tests/readme.txt

 --------------
 Tests sprite 0 hit timing for which pixel it first reports hit on when some pixels are under clip, or at or beyond right edge.

+2) Hit time shouldn't be based on pixels under left clip
+3) Hit time shouldn't be based on pixels at X=255
+4) Hit time shouldn't be based on pixels off right edge

+--
+Shay Green <hotpop.com@blargg> (swap to e-mail)